-A snapshot overview of schools in Dusseldorf, Germany that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Dusseldorf considered (but not necessarily chosen) by English-speaking expats.

 International School of Dusseldorf (ISD) (pending)

 Founded in 1968 in Kaiserswerth, a historic suburb of Dusseldorf.
 English is the main teaching language but they also run a German programme and the largest cohort of students are German nationals.
-An all-through IB curriculum with 56 courses offered at Diploma level.
+An all-through International Baccalaureate curriculum with over 50 courses offered at Diploma level.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 A relatively new (2003) and rapidly expanded school, that has grown from the original 65 students to over 900 today.
-Part of the SABIS network, it is located in brand-new buildings in Neuss, on the west bank of the Rhine opposite Dusseldorf.
-Boasting a very low student: teacher ratio, they consistently achieve IB Diploma scores in the mid-thirties.
+Part of the SABIS network, it is located in brand-new buildings in Neuss, a city on the west bank of the Rhine opposite Dusseldorf.
+Boasting a very low student: teacher ratio, they consistently achieve International Baccalaureate Diploma scores in the mid-thirties.
 Offering full day-care and an extensive bus system.

 The schools below have been brought to our attention but until we have more reports from parents, we are unable to consider reviewing them.

-One of the schools in the Agency for French Education Abroad (AEFE) network, now consisting of over 500 schools around the world.
-Since 2018, in new premises on the outskirts of Dusseldorf, providing a fully French education, the majority of students (currently roughly 70 per cent) being French nationals.
+One of the schools belonging to the Agency for French Education Abroad (AEFE) network, now consisting of over 500 schools around the world.
+Since 2018, on a new campus on the outskirts of Dusseldorf.
+Providing a fully French education and the majority of students (roughly 70 per cent) are French nationals.

-National Curriculum for England IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 500 pupils
+National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; private non-profit; 500 students

-One of three St George's international schools in Germany, ( the others are in Cologne and Munich), The teaching language is English, as is the curriculum but the students come from around 45 different nationalities.
+One of three St George's international schools in Germany, ( the others are in Cologne and Munich), The teaching language is English, as is the curriculum, but the students come from around 45 different nationalities.
 A non-selective school, opened in 2002 at the junction of the Rhine and Rhone rivers.
 Teaching an English curriculum until the age of 16 and then offering the International Baccalaureate Diploma.